johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 ## This Series

-In the [next essay](/relevance-and-corelevance) in this series, we will formally define **relevance** and discuss some of its mathematical properties.
+In the [next essay](/relevance-and-corelevance) in this series, we will formally define **relevance** from a Bayesian perspective and discuss some of its mathematical properties.
 In the remaining articles in this series we will define the concepts of **necessity**, **sufficiency**, **informativeness**, and **persuasiveness**, all of which relate back to this central concept of relevance, and all of which can be precisely defined and quantified.

 - [Relevance and Corelevance](/relevance-and-corelevance)
 - [Necessity and Sufficiency](/necessity-and-suficiency)